gravitee-io/gravitee-sample-apis/README.md

-# gravitee-test-apis
+# Gravitee.io Sample APIs

-Some apis used to tests Gravitee.io
+Some apis used to play with Gravitee.io